AbeHandler/everything/personalsite/_posts/2019-10-09-why-does-metropolis-work.markdown

 ### Why MCMC works

 <p>Markov Chain Monte Carlo (<a href="https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo">MCMC</a>) is a common tool for sampling from complex distributions.
-Because MCMC methods can be easy to implement, it’s possible to use them years without understanding the bigger picture. <strong>This tutorial focuses on developing intuition for the basic idea underlying MCMC.</strong> <a href="https://www.cs.princeton.edu/courses/archive/spr06/cos598C/papers/AndrieuFreitasDoucetJordan2003.pdf">Other resources</a> include more techincal detail if you get hooked.</p>
+Because MCMC methods can be easy to implement, it’s possible to apply these methods without understanding the bigger picture. <strong>This tutorial focuses on developing intuition for the basic idea underlying MCMC.</strong> <a href="https://www.cs.princeton.edu/courses/archive/spr06/cos598C/papers/AndrieuFreitasDoucetJordan2003.pdf">Other resources</a> include more techincal detail if you get hooked.</p>

 <p>In general, MCMC algorithms allow you to sample from <strong>any</strong> target distribution <script type="math/tex">p^*</script> via a sampling procedure.
 I'll focus on one simple MCMC method, the <a href="https://www.cs.ubc.ca/~murphyk/MLbook/">Metropolis</a> <a href="https://www.youtube.com/watch?v=gxHe9wAWuGQ">algorithm</a>.</p>